jaytmiller/htc-utils/elk/logstash/README.md

 ## Points of Customization

-First off,  all customization other than the Docker image name is now captured in the `./run` script.
-But discussing further...
+All customization other than the Docker image name is now captured in the `./run` script as environment variable settings.

-In order to target multiple strings,   initially there are 3 potential points of customization:
+In order to target multiple strings,   initially there are 3 points of customization:

    1. pipeline/logstash.conf specifies the elasticsearch server to target in the `output` section.